 Clients will be offered a maximum of 20 sessions (usually once a week), each lasting up to 50 minutes.
 Although you can have up to 20 sessions, you might not need as many sessions in order to achieve what you want to get out of counselling.
 At each session you will be asked to complete a number of questionnaires.
 These questionnaires will help us to keep track on your progress and improvement during counselling.
 Your counsellor will plan regular reviews with you throughout your work together and will plan the ending of the counselling with you.

-The clinic offers an which is accessible 24/7, as an alternative to contacting by email.
+The clinic offers an online self-referral form which is accessible 24/7, as an alternative to contacting by email.
 After completing the self-referral form, clients will be given a date for their free-of-charge assessment session.
 It is at this session that the counsellor will decide whether a client is suitable for counselling and the client can decide whether they feel the service is right for them.

 Is there a charge for the service?